June 29, 2025 - 4 min read

 Before moving we need to check that everything will work.

-Check that you can download or export a copy of your data from your existing provider.
+Check that you can download or export a copy of your data from your existing provider and that you are able to put all the files into a zip archive.

 4. Prepare Domain For Moving Day